-- Department of Public Safety: Ensures that proposed lighting designs and installations properly considers safety needs. - Campus Planning Committee (CPC): Reviews all proposed lighting installations that do not use not campus-standard fixtures and/or proposals that are not within approved outdoor lighting walkways to ensure they meet the general lighting guidelines described below and Campus Plan policies and patterns.
+UO Police Department: Ensures that proposed lighting designs and installations properly considers safety needs.

+Campus Planning Committee (CPC): Reviews all proposed lighting installations that do not use campus-standard fixtures and/or proposals that are not within approved outdoor lighting walkways to ensure they meet the general lighting guidelines described below and Campus Plan principles and patterns.
 Examples of installations requiring review include use of a standard fixture in an area outside of the approved outdoor lighting walkways, or use of a non-standard light fixture anywhere on campus.
 Often CPC review of lighting fixtures occurs as part of a project's schematic design review.

-All proposed campus standard fixtures within approved outdoor lighting walkways or in parking lots are coordinated by Campus Operations and are not subject to CPC review.
+All proposed campus standard fixtures within approved outdoor lighting walkways or in parking lots are coordinated by Facilities Services and are not subject to CPC review.